ZachSaucier/sveltekit-blog/src/lib/posts/2026/vibe-coder.md

 ## Why I wanted this app

-Around 10 months old, my daughter started getting quite excited when she saw us using our phones and computers.
-My wife and I don't want her to think that phones are exciting.

-We had the idea of showing her an image and locking the screen so that she can hold the phone.
+My wife and I try to minimize our use of screens around our daughter so as to not get her overly interested in them.
+The American Academy of Pediatrics recommends zero screen time for children under 18 months, except for FaceTime with family.
+But when our daughter was 10 months old, she started reaching for our phones and getting very frustrated when we didn't let her have them.

+Even if children only see phones used for photos and FaceTime, they are naturally still going to be very curious about them (this is true for all objects they see their parents using).
+We felt that fighting a battle and saying "NO!" every time she saw a phone would just draw more attention to it and make it more enticing.
+We were looking for a solution that would allow her to hold the phone for short periods of time without getting sucked into all the swiping and interactivity that exists even on the default lock screen.
 With nothing else to do, we thought she would eventually get bored.

-Apple's built-in Guided Access feature along with the default Photos app nearly got us all the way there.
-But when using Guided Access in Photos she can still swipe between media and cause havoc with buttons.
-Then we tried but failed to find any app in the app store for this use case.

-So I vibe coded it.
+Apple's built-in Guided Access feature along with the default Photos app got us almost all the way there.
+But when using Guided Access in Photos, she can still swipe between media and cause havoc with buttons.
+We tried but failed to find any app in the app store for this use case, so I decided to vibe code it.

 ## A perfect match for vibe coding

 A few things make this app a great candidate for full vibe coding:

 - It's fully local-only by design.
 This means no server, no real security, and no worry about load.
 In other words, I don't need to make important architectural decisions that have long term impacts.
 - Its scope is extremely limited.
 Grant access to some photos, pick one, and have the screen lock.
 That covers the main features!
-With an app this simple you don't have to worry about code reuse, following consistent patterns across the application, or any of the concerns that you have with large codebases.
+With an app this simple you don't have to worry about code reuse, following consistent patterns across the application, or any of the concerns you have with large codebases.
 - (personal reason) It's an iOS-native application.
-I'm a web developer.
-I know close to nothing about native mobile application development.
+I'm a web developer and know close to nothing about native mobile application development.
 I could have made a web app and added it to my home screen via "Add to Home Screen" but then 1. there's a lot of overhead with a web browser and 2. if you're going to vibe code something why not vibe code the more correct thing?

 ## Fully vibed still requires effort

 My daughter was 14 months old when I finally got the app published in the App Store.
 Building the initial app that worked on my phone only took a day.
-Getting the app published (with my limited ability to work on the app) took 3 months.
+Getting the app published (with my limited time to work on the app) took 3 months.

 I worked with Gemini to estimate the feasibilty of the app and create a big picture plan.
 I then worked with Augment Code with GPT 5.4 to flesh out the plan and made some manual edits.

 Then I had Augment go at it.
 It got the job done!
-But, naturally, there were ambiguous or missing things in the spec and I had to iterate a bit.
+Naturally, there were ambiguous or missing things in the spec and I had to iterate a bit.
 This is where the majority of the actual development time was spent, adding little features that I didn't think of or didn't know were required to publish to the app store (like having an in-app privacy page).

-I then spent time setting up the project [on GitHub](https://github.com/ZachSaucier/Toddler-Photo-Lock/) with an MIT license (because I feel like anything modest and fully vibe coded should probably be open source) including creating [a FAQ](https://github.com/ZachSaucier/Toddler-Photo-Lock/wiki/FAQ) and GitHub [issue templates](https://github.com/ZachSaucier/Toddler-Photo-Lock/tree/main/.github/ISSUE_TEMPLATE) because I've found both of those things to be incredibly useful with [Just Read](https://justread.link).

-I also felt the need to create a tiny, bareboned [marketing site](https://toddlerphotolock.com).
+I then spent time setting up the project [on GitHub](https://github.com/ZachSaucier/Toddler-Photo-Lock/) with an MIT license (because I think anything modest and fully vibe coded should be open source).
+I created [a FAQ](https://github.com/ZachSaucier/Toddler-Photo-Lock/wiki/FAQ) and GitHub [issue templates](https://github.com/ZachSaucier/Toddler-Photo-Lock/tree/main/.github/ISSUE_TEMPLATE), because I've found both of them to be incredibly useful with [Just Read](https://justread.link).
+As a web developer, I also felt the need to create a tiny, bare-boned [marketing site](https://toddlerphotolock.com).

-### App Store review is hell
+### App Store review is the worst

-To get the app in the App Store I had to do a _ton_ of little tasks like adding a description, adding preview photos, creating an icon, and sizing everything in the way that they want.
+To get the app in the App Store I had to do a _ton_ of small tasks like adding a description, adding preview photos, creating an icon, and sizing everything in the way that they want.

-I learned that in order to post to the App Store you have to join the Apple Developer Program.
+In order to post to the App Store, you have to join the Apple Developer Program.
 And it costs nearly $110 annually!?!
-Coming from the web side of things that's crazy to me.
 On the web all you need is a ~$10 domain (if that!) and a static file host.
 Thanks vendor lock in and monopolization...

 The App Store has many checklists of requirements / tasks, one after another.
 No checklist is comprehensive.
 Some todo items in App Store Connect didn't show the first time around.
 Documentation for uploading a build was hard to find and what I found had broken links and no clear steps.
 I resorted to using Google Search's AI answer which was more useful.